sharpobject/reload/README.md

 Then, if `old` is a table or a function and `new` is a table or a function, all instances of `old` in the entire program will be replaced with `new`.

+reload will not reload dependencies of a module it is reloading.
+If you save a change to the dependency then save a change to the module, it should reload both of them in the right order during separate calls to `reload.update()`.

 I mainly use this to hot-reload classes by writing modules that return the class object.

 Limitations